otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    section.
 1. Compute `sigma = RSig(H_a, sk_ha, {H_a, H_s, S}, t)`, as defined in the
    [Ring Signature Authentication](https://github.com/otrv4/otrv4/blob/master/otrv4.md#ring-signature-authentication)
    section of the OTRv4 specification.
+Notice that this specification will use the KDF stated in the
+   [Key Derivation Functions](#key-derivation-functions) section and for the computation of `c`, we use the `usageAuth` defined in this specification.
 1. Continue to use the sender instance tag.

 To verify a DAKE-3 message: